ivanaveliskova/vanguard-code/README.md

 It's mostly responsive, I think I would instead have the image either be smaller, or hidden on mobile sizes.
 The heading font can be smaller so it can fit on mobile without having to wrap individual words.
 The top list of links would probably be better as a hamburger menu with a slide out.

-I'd set up the build function to update the bundle numbers in the index.html page.
+I'd set up the build function to also add the css files into the index.html file.